Filming the Mystery of The Dead Sea Scrolls

 Today the Judean desert draws those seeking something other than peace and solitude – archaeologists who excavate the hillside caves, searching for relics of the past.
 Half a century ago, one of the greatest archaeological discoveries was found here, buried beneath the sands of time.
 A treasure that is as much a mystery today, as when it was discovered sixty years ago, the Dead Sea Scrolls.
 These ancient relics offer an intriguing glimpse into the past and provide an interesting topic to film in Israel.

 A Timeless Treasure Unearthed

 Although commencing in biblical times, the story of these scrolls continues to unfold today.
 The most recent episode in this biblical blockbuster started with the humblest of beginnings.
 In the early hours of the dawn, one spring day in 1947, a Bedouin shepherd was watching over his grazing herd.
-Muhammad al Hemid – nicknamed the Wolf – spotted a crevice his sheep could easily fall into.
+Muhammad al Hamid – nicknamed the Wolf – spotted a crevice his sheep could easily fall into.
 Before blocking it up, he idly threw in a rock – and was stunned by the sound of a breaking pot.

 Tearing away the rocks to enlarge the entrance, Muhammad dragged himself into the darkness.
-Eagerly scouring the floor for fabulous jewels or golden coins and still getting used to the dark, he found several pots, still intact.
+Eagerly scouring the floor for fabulous jewels or gold coins and still getting used to the dark, he found several pots, still intact.
 Muhammad noticed that there was something rolled up inside the pots.
 Removing the bundles, excited to find out what they held inside, he rushed outside – only to look down in disappointment at rolls of old and rotting leather.